Canon 6D vs Sony A7R II

 Review summary: Canon 6D vs Sony A7R II

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon 6D better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (1090 versus 290) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (34 percent cheaper at launch).